songningqiang/CosmoLED/IsotropicLight/PPPC4DMID/secondaryspectral/DimopoulosConvention/readme.md

 About the code:

 1. Dimopoulos convention is implemented.
-See equation (3) of the overleaf draft.
+See equation (5) of https://arxiv.org/pdf/2201.11761.pdf

 2. Mstar = 10TeV is assumed for n>0, for n=0 Mstar=Mpl and we recover the 4d case.